 D-7 Visa: Assignment to Branch or Liaison Office in Korea

 One of our customer established its branch office in Korea.
 After they set up the branch office, they planned to assign their employee to the branch office as a CEO.
 In this case, they can apply for D-7 visa.
 An important document to assess appropriate type of the visa is a copy of permission for the establishment of branch office or a copy of an acceptance of declaration (“외국기업 국내지사 설치 허가서 또는 신고수리서” in Korean).
 If the branch office has this document, the right type of the visa is D-7 visa.
+Let’s see what condition the employee and branch office have to meet below.

 Standard condition for the employee